Guess Who (film): Box office

+The film made $20.7 million in its opening weekend, finishing first.
+It then made $12.7 million in its second weekend and $7.8 million in its third, finishing in third and fourth, respectively.

-Critical reception
+Critical response

-Guess Who received mixed reviews.
-Review aggregator Rotten Tomatoes gives the film a rating of 42%, based on 151 reviews, with an average rating of 5.41/10.
-The site's consensus reads: "Despite the chemistry of its stars, Guess Who, a loose remake of Guess Who's Coming to Dinner, lacks the political relevance of the original."
+Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

 USA Today said of the film, "A succession of tired race jokes made worse by the bad comedic timing of the bland, under-talented Ashton Kutcher", The Wall Street Journal said, "Guess Who is, impurely and simply, a comic premise borrowed, turned around and dumbed down to the level of sketch or sub-sketch humour" and Rolling Stone said, "Guess what?
 It's almost bearable".

 More positive reviews included The Baltimore Sun, which said, "The movie's sweetness, wit and charm go beyond its can't-we-all-just-get-along premise".